Class of 1956 Career Development Associate Professor of Anthropology

 Manduhai Buyandelger received her B.A. and M.A. in Literature and Linguistics from Mongolian National University and her M.A. and Ph.D. in Anthropology from Harvard University (2004).
 Prior to joining Anthropology at MIT she was a Junior Fellow at the Harvard Society of Fellows and taught at the Harvard Anthropology Department.
-Her book Tragic Spirits: Shamanism, Socialism, and the State of Neoliberalism in Mongolia (forthcoming University of Chicago Press) tells a story of the collapse of the socialist state and the responses of marginalized rural nomads to the devastating changes through the revival of their previously suppressed shamanic practices.
-In her next project "Technologies of Election: Gender, Media, and Neoliberal State Formation in Mongolia ," the transformation of the former socialist state into a neoliberal one by looking at women's participation in parliamentary elections.
+Her book Tragic Spirits: Shamanism, Gender, and Memory in Contemporary Mongolia (University of Chicago Press, 2013) tells a story of the collapse of the socialist state and the responses of marginalized rural nomads to the devastating changes through the revival of their previously suppressed shamanic practices.
+In her next project "Technologies of Election: Gender, Media, and Neoliberal State Formation in Mongolia ," she focuses on the transformation of the former socialist state into a neoliberal one by looking at women's participation in parliamentary elections.
 She is a member of the project "Oral History of Twentieth Century Mongolia" (2007-2012) at the Mongolia and Inner Asia Studies Unit of the University of Cambridge University in the UK.

-Tragic Spirits: Shamanism, Socialism, and the State of Neoliberalism in Mongolia (forthcoming 2013 University of Chicago Press)
+Tragic Spirits: Shamanism, Gender, and Memory in Contemporary Mongolia (University of Chicago Press, 2013)